Henry Kock

 Henry Kock (1952 – December 25, 2005) was a noted horticulturist, eco-activist, and founder of the Elm Recovery Project in Ontario.

-Kock was born in Sarnia, Ontario, Kock grew up working for the family business, Huronview Nurseries.
+Kock was born in Sarnia, Ontario, and grew up working for the family business, Huronview Nurseries.
 A graduate of the University of Guelph in 1977 with an emphasis on horticulture, he stayed connected to the university until his death.
 Affectionately known as "Mr. Arboretum", he was diagnosed with brain cancer in July 2004; he finally succumbed to the disease on Christmas Day, 2005, at the age of 53.

 Legacies

 After the devastating effects of Dutch elm disease on the provincial elm population, Kock created the Elm Recovery Project, collecting scions from the survivors, developing a breeding program and raising the young trees for eventual restoration of DED-tolerant elms in the wild.
 Another notable legacy left by Kock is the Guelph Hillside Festival, which he co-founded.
 Celebrated every year in July at Guelph Lake, just north of the city, folk and other musical acts gather for a three-day weekend event attended by hundreds of people.